 Contact Robin@columbiajewish.org for how to participate in our many activities and watch for notices in our weekly email updates and our website.
 Current opportunities within the Tikkun Olam Committee include:

-Service Projects (can this be clickable as can the following programs for a cleaner look?)
+Service Projects/Gemilut Chasidim (can this be clickable as can the following programs for a cleaner look?)

 Caring Committee – This program provides support, solace, and hope to congregants during times of illness, suffering, loss and grief.
 The Caring Committee extends a hand and offers support when our members need it most.
 CJC’s Caring Committee recognizes our responsibility to care for one another as we fulfill the mitzvot of G’milut Hasasdim – acts of loving kindness.
 These acts build and nourish a network of relationships that can sustain us throughout the journey of our lives.
 Our members call and visit congregants who are temporarily or permanently home-bound; provide rides to CJC events and services and provide meals for shiva and recuperation in addition to offering assistance for members who need help with grocery shopping.
 There are no meetings to attend.
 Let us know if you or another CJC member need help.